callofdutyops/cnc-data-simulator/readme.md

 # CNC data simulator

-Simulate a CNC to stream data to MongoDB and Kafka.
+Simulate CNCs streaming data to MongoDB and Kafka.

 ## Main functions

 1. Add multiple CNCs.
-2. Add metrics of CNCs.
+2. Add attributes(such as temperature, current and so on) of CNCs.
-3. Gcode toolpath generate and stream integrated.
+3. Gcode toolpath generation and streaming integrated.
 4. Stream data to Kafka.

 ## Use
+Prereqruisite: You should have workong [nodejs and npm](https://nodejs.org/).

 1. Setup Kafka.